Submission deadline: February 1, 2022

 The 2021 DFRWS Forensic Challenge seeks to advance the state-of-the-art in multisource analysis and correlation by focusing the community’s attention on this growing need.
-The format of this challenge is much more open than previous years to encourage exploration and to fast track research in this broad problem space.
+The format of this challenge is multipart; Parts 1 through 4 address specific devices in the scenario.
+Part 5 is much more open than previous years to encourage exploration around multisource analysis and correlation and to fast track research in this broad problem space.

 DFRWS Forensic Challenges are open to all participants and encourage participation at multiple skill levels.
 This competition is for open source tools (new or existing), and prizes will be awarded for the most innovative submissions.

-Use of existing datasets is permitted, including those previous DFRWS Forensic Challenge, but you may need to create your own to demonstrate the validity and significance of your approach.
+Use of existing datasets is permitted, including those of previous DFRWS Forensic Challenges, but you may need to create your own to demonstrate the validity and significance of your approach.

 As more investigations involve increasing amounts of data from a multitude of sources (e.g., computer, smartphone, IoT device, backups, networks) there is a growing need for unified approaches to analysing and correlating all available information.
 Multisource analysis and correlation is necessary to perform top-down analysis, to detect linkages, to discern activity patterns, to discover concealed data, and to prioritize further forensic processing.